Peter Drucker once said, “If you can’t measure it, you can’t improve it.”

 For anyone who might not be in Google Analytics every day, this is a critical step.

-To start, I suggest setting an alert for when organic traffic decreases by 20 percent in the same day and another when organic traffic increases by 20 percent in the same day.
+To start, I suggest setting an alert for when organic traffic decreases by 20% on the same day and another when organic traffic increases by 20% on the same day.

 This will alert you to major changes.